tbold/cli-ml-tools/README.md

 # cli-ml-tools
-A mini cli tool to summarize text and get sentiment scores using pre-trained Machine Learning models
+A mini cli tool to summarize text and get sentiment scores using pre-trained Machine Learning models.
+The pipeline runs in the browser and does not rely on an external server.

 ```